JetBrains/Qodana/topics/pricing.md

 website and select the subscription option you would like to use.

-If you choose the Ultimate or Ultimate Plus trial license, you will be redirected to the [project setup](set-up-your-project.md) page of Qodana Cloud.
+If you choose the Ultimate or Ultimate Plus trial license, you will be redirected to the [project setup](set-up-your-project.md) page of %cloud%.
 This is also applicable for the Community license.

 If you plan to purchase either the Ultimate or Ultimate Plus license, you’ll be redirected to the JetBrains account page for payment details.
-After the payment, you will be redirected to the [project setup](set-up-your-project.md) page of Qodana Cloud.
+After the payment, you will be redirected to the [project setup](set-up-your-project.md) page of
+%cloud%.

-2. During the onboarding stage, Qodana Cloud will generate a public key that will be identified by %instance%, as well as a project token for uploading %instance% reports to your first project.
+2. During the onboarding stage, %cloud% will generate a public key that will be identified by %instance%, as well as a project token for uploading %instance% reports to your first project.
-Although the Community license does not require a Qodana Cloud account, it will be more convenient to use Qodana Cloud in this case too.
+Although the Community license does not require a %cloud% account, it will be more convenient to use %cloud% in this case too.

 <note>The Community license provides restricted functionalities compared to the Ultimate and Ultimate Plus licenses.
 See